getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 This tutorial describes how to set up container links, according to the best practices set out by the Docker community.
-By the end, you will have a single Nginx container accepting traffic, a back-end container running PHP-FPM and WordPress, and a MySQL container handling persistent state.
+By the end, you will have a single NGINX container accepting traffic, a back-end container running PHP-FPM and WordPress, and a MySQL container handling persistent state.

 **Note:** Storing persistent data in containers is a hotly contested issue.
 Many